faizanzafar40/faizanzafar40.github.io/README.md

 The site is served via **GitHub Pages** from this repository, with `faizanzafar.de` set as the custom domain through the `CNAME` file.
 The included `.nojekyll` ensures the static files are served untouched.

-It can also be hosted on **Netlify** — either drag-and-drop this folder onto
-<https://app.netlify.com/drop>, or connect the repo with no build command and the publish
-directory set to the repo root.

 ## Editing